 Many short and long term relationships began at the Rainbow Ranch.

 Sometime in the late 1970s or early 1980s the ownership changed and it was briefly called "The Joint in the Woods."
 The Joint changed the music format to rock and roll and a different crowd came there.

 The Joint didn't make it, and the big red barn soon became a store known as "Rattan and Wicker World."

-So the next time you ride by and see the "For Sale" sign on the fence, maybe you'll remember the Rainbow Ranch.
-If you have the money you might buy it and put it back in business.
+So the next time you ride by and see that old building maybe you'll remember the Rainbow Ranch.